scottbreenmsft/scripts/Intune/Reporting/ManagedDeviceCertificateExpiryReport/README.md

 Welcome To Microsoft Graph!
 getting devices
 14 returned
+ - There are 1 devices with newer records which have been filtered out (matched by serial number).
+They have NewerDeviceRecord set to true in the exported report.
-There are 2 devices that have expired management certificates There are 5 devices that will expire in less than 45 days Exported to ManagedDeviceCertificateExpiryReport.csv
+ - There are 2 devices that have expired management certificates
+ - There are 5 devices that will expire in less than 45 days Exported to ManagedDeviceCertificateExpiryReport.csv
 ```